Changing Access Security on Securable Objects

 Starting with Windows Vista, you can secure registry keys so that they cannot be changed by unauthorized users.
 The StdRegProv class has the GetSecurityDescriptor and SetSecurityDescriptor methods.
 These methods return and write Win32_SecurityDescriptor objects.

 Windows Server 2003: The GetSecurityDescriptor and SetSecurityDescriptor methods in the StdRegProv class are not available.
 You can call the CheckAccess method in StdRegProv to determine if a user has access to a registry key.

 Starting with Windows Vista, you can secure access to instances of the Win32_Printer class using the GetSecurityDescriptor and SetSecurityDescriptor methods.
 These methods return and write Win32_SecurityDescriptor objects.

 Starting with Windows Vista, you can secure access to instances of the Win32_Service class using the GetSecurityDescriptor and SetSecurityDescriptor methods.
 These methods return and write Win32_SecurityDescriptor objects.

 DCOM application instances have several security descriptors.
 Starting with Windows Vista, use methods of the Win32_DCOMApplicationSetting class to get or change the various security descriptors.
 Security descriptors are returned as instances of the Win32_SecurityDescriptor class.

-Windows Server 2003 and Windows XP: The Win32_DCOMApplicationSetting security descriptor methods are not available.
+Windows Server 2003: The Win32_DCOMApplicationSetting security descriptor methods are not available.